 In this programme, capacity building will be used to influence behaviour to encourage enhanced and sustained actions on emissions reductions.
-The specific ways that the project will build the capacity and capabilities of the beneficiaries should be identified, detailing the behaviour changes which the beneficiaries are expected to adopt because of the project.
+The specific ways that the project will build the capacity and capabilities of the beneficiaries should be identified (for example through training, knowledge sharing or recommendations), detailing the behaviour changes which the beneficiaries are expected to adopt because of the project.